sergeykhliustin/BazelPods/README.md

 You can specify patches to use in order you want.
 Also you can use same patch several times.
 - `bundle_deduplicate` checks if final bundle will contain bundles with same name and avoids them.
 For example, [GoogleMaps](https://github.com/CocoaPods/Specs/blob/master/Specs/a/d/d/GoogleMaps/7.3.0/GoogleMaps.podspec.json) contains `GoogleMaps.bundle` in `resources` and vendored `GoogleMaps.xcframework` also contains same bundle.
 - `arm64_to_sim` patches legacy frameworks and libraries to support arm64 simulator.
 Read more [arm64-to-sim](https://github.com/bogo/arm64-to-sim).
 By default will run only on arm64 host machine.
+Use `arm64_to_sim_forced` to override.
 - `user_options` applies options from `--user-options`.
 If not specified but `--user-options` not empty will be applied in the end.
 - `missing_sdks` scans all sources for `import`, `@import` and `#import` to find missing sdk frameworks and adds them to final configuration.